 The following itinerary lists a range of key sights which we plan to visit.
 The daily schedule is flexible as we need to work around the performance times.
 There is also a great deal of restoration work being carried out throughout Russia and sites may close without warning.
-You may expect that the daily activities described in this itinerary be rotated and/or modified in order to accommodate alterations in opening hours, special exhibitions and flight schedules.
+You may expect that the daily activities described in this itinerary be rotated and/or modified in order to accommodate alterations in opening hours.
 In exceptional cases, some planned visits may be changed.
 Meals included in the program have been indicated as: B=breakfast, L=lunch and D=evening meal.
 Lunches and dinners included in the tour price will mostly be in Russian style restaurants and consist of 3 to 4 courses.

 Moscow - 7 nights

 Participants taking the ASA ‘designated’ flight from Australia will arrive in Moscow in the afternoon and will transfer directly to the Hotel Peter I. If you are travelling independently to Moscow, ASA can arrange a private transfer for you, or you should take an officially marked taxi to the hotel.
 In the early evening Adrian will lead a short orientation walk in the area of the hotel.
 (Overnight Moscow)